TheRenegadeCoder/sample-programs-website/projects/transpose-matrix/index.md

 In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix A by producing another matrix, often denoted by Aᵀ.
-The transpose of a matrix was introduced in 1858 by the British mathematician Arthur Cayley.

-The solution can be generated using nested loops and exchanging the indexes of the matrix.

-## Requirements

-Input:
+For example, the following matrix could be the matrix A:

 | 1 | 2 | 3 |
 | - |:-:| -:|
 | 4 | 5 | 6 |
 | 7 | 8 | 9 |

-The following is the expected output:
+Once transposed, A becomes the following matrix, Aᵀ:

 | 1 | 4 | 7 |
 | - |:-:| -:|
 | 2 | 5 | 8 |
 | 3 | 6 | 9 |

-1. The first matrix is from the given input.
-2. The second  matrix is the desired output i.e, the transpose of the matrix.

-To execute the program:
+The transpose of a matrix was introduced in 1858 by the British mathematician Arthur Cayley.

+## Requirements

+For the purposes of this project, we'll ask that you create a program which accepts a matrix as a list of integers and the dimensions of that matrix in the following
+format:

 ```
-transpose.lang 3 3 "1, 2, 3, 4, 5, 6, 7, 8, 9"
+transpose-matrix.lang 3 3 "1, 2, 3, 4, 5, 6, 7, 8, 9"
 ```

-Here the first two input numbers indicate the size of the matrix and the next input is the list of numbers to be included in the matrix.
+Here, the first two input numbers indicate the column and row size of the matrix, respectively, and the next input is the list of numbers to be included in the matrix.

 ## Testing